Constraining the Properties of the Thermonuclear Burst Oscillation Source XTE J1814-338 Through Pulse Profile Modelling: Modelling

 In \citet{kini:2023b} each burst's rise was systematically divided into two segments of 2-seconds each, due to their consistent morphology.
 In this paper, we take a different approach.
 The rise is treated as either a single segment or divided in two, with varying time intervals across bursts.
 This distinction is due to the varying morphology of \J's\ bursts.
 Specifically, certain bursts exhibit either a low count rate or a rapid rise, which results in a low number of photons per segment when attempting to partition the burst's onset into two segments.
 We label the burst morphology as M1 when the rise is treated as one segment and as M2 when the rise is divided into two segments (see Table \ref{tab:data_table}).
 Due to the uniqueness of each burst, the duration of each segment is not standardized across all bursts, regardless of whether they are M1 bursts or M2 bursts.
-Each burst is segmented in a manner that ensures minimal variability in flux within each segment.
+Each burst is segmented in a manner that ensures minimal variability in flux\footnote{"Minimal variability in flux" means that the changes in the light curve of the burst are not considered significant based on a visual inspection.
+This qualitative method was employed in \citep{kini:2023b} and led to accurate mass and radius inference.
+For further details, refer to footnote 8 of \citep{kini:2023b}} within each segment.
 In Figure \ref{fig:light_cures}, we present an example of the segmentation process for two bursts exhibiting distinct morphologies.
-Details on how the remaining bursts are segmented can be found on Zenodo \citep{zenodo_paper3}.
+Details on how the remaining bursts are segmented can be found on Zenodo (\url{{https://doi.org/10.5281/zenodo.8365643}}).
+The duration of each time segment is summarised in Table \ref{tab:duration} of Apppendix \ref{sec:appendix}.

 In summary, we employ a single hot spot model and segment each burst into 8 time segments to capture the temporal changes of certain parameters.
 As a result, for a given burst, the final model encompasses 31 free parameters in the sampling space: \begin{itemize} \item Gravitational mass: $M$ \item Equatorial radius: $R_\mathrm{eq}$ \item Source-to-Earth distance: $D$ \item Cosine of the observer's inclination: $\cos(i)$ \item Hot spot co-latitude: $\Theta_\mathrm{spot}$ \item Hot spot phase : $\phi_\mathrm{spot}$ \item Interstellar attenuation column density: $N_H$ \item Hot spot temperature (8 in total): $T_\mathrm{spot1}, T_\mathrm{spot2}, ..., T_\mathrm{spot8}$ \item Hot spot angular radius (8 in total): $\zeta_\mathrm{spot1}, \zeta_\mathrm{spot2}, ..., \zeta_\mathrm{spot8}$ \item Star temperature (8 in total): $T_\mathrm{star1}, T_\mathrm{star2}, ..., T_\mathrm{star8}$ \end{itemize}